ABOUT:

 Originally from the UK, Tilley completed her undergraduate degree in Zoology from the University of Birmingham and her Masters of Research (MRes) degree in Biodiversity, Evolution and Conservation from University College London.
 She moved to Hong Kong in 2017 to work on the effect of urban noise on birds and wildlife trade.
 Her trade work focussed on analysing global trade trends for publication with the NGO TRAFFIC and she was also involved in market surveys for the pet trade.

 Taneisha completed her undergraduate (BSc.
 Biochemistry and Zoology) and graduate studies (MPhil.
 Zoology) at the University of the West Indies (UWI), Mona, Jamaica.
 For graduate work, she conducted research in the field of Forensic Entomology.
 She looked at development and morphology of Dipteran larvae belonging to the family Calliphoridae.
 In addition to forensics and entomology, Taneisha has interests in conservation, natural history, microbiology, molecular biology and history.
-She is currently working as a Research Assistant in the Conservation Forensics lab at HKU.
+She is currently working as a PhD in the Conservation Forensics lab at HKU.

 AFFILIATED MEMBERS

-Johnny Richards
+Dr. Johnny Richards

 jlr4@connect.hku.hk

-Vicki Sheng
+Dr. Vicki Sheng

 vlsheng@connect.hku.hk

-Johnny grew up in Los Angeles and studied molecular biology here at HKU.
-With personal interests in ethnobotanical conservation, he is putting his molecular skills to work developing tools for rapid identification of trafficked plants and animals and DNA-based market analyses of illegally traded wildlife products.
-You can find him playing around with DNA in the lab, or outside talking to flowers .
+Johnny studied molecular biology here at HKU, working as an RA in the Conservation Forensics Lab for a number of years afterwards.
+With personal interests in ethnobotanical conservation, he put his molecular skills to work developing tools for rapid identification of trafficked plants and animals and DNA-based market analyses of illegally traded wildlife products, including using eDNA in wet markets around Hong Kong.